Double pole $S$-matrix singularity in the continuum of $^7$Be: Theoretical Framework

 For a resonant state, with complex energy $E_\alpha = \epsilon_\alpha - i \Gamma_\alpha/2$, the time evolution of the wavefunction:

 exhibits an exponential decay with the halflife $T_{1/2} = \hbar\ln2/\Gamma_\alpha$.
 In this context, the expectation value of an operator $\hat{O}$ becomes complex:

-The real part corresponds to the mean value of the observable, as in the Hermitian case, while the imaginary part encodes the intrinsic dynamical uncertainty associated with the decay process, arising from the temporal instability of the resonant state~\cite{Michel2021, Moiseyev_2011}.
+The real part corresponds to the mean value of the observable, as in the Hermitian case, while the imaginary part encodes the intrinsic dynamical uncertainty associated with the decay process, arising from the temporal instability of the resonant state~\cite{Moiseyev_2011}.

 Although the Slater determinant formulation of the GSM provides a rigorous description of nuclear structure in open quantum systems, it is not well suited for calculating reaction observables because it treats the many-body states without explicitly distinguishing between different reaction channels and mass partitions.
 In this representation, scattering boundary conditions and the asymptotic behavior of reaction channels cannot be implemented, making it impossible to extract quantities such as cross sections or phase shifts.

-The Gamow shell model in the coupled channels representation (GSM-CC)~\cite{Michel2021,PhysRevC.99.044606, PhysRevC.89.034624, Wang2017} is a convenient reformulation of the GSM that provides the necessary tools to study nuclear reaction and scattering properties.
+The Gamow shell model in the coupled channels representation (GSM-CC)~\cite{Michel2021,PhysRevC.89.034624, Wang2017} is a convenient reformulation of the GSM that provides the necessary tools to study nuclear reaction and scattering properties.
 In this representation, the A-body wave function can be decomposed into the reaction channels:

-where $r$ is the relative distance between the centers of mass of the projectile and target. $u_c^{JM}(r)$ is the radial amplitude describing the relative motion between the target and the projectile in the channel $c$ and is the solution to be determined by solving the GSM-CC equations for every given total angular momentum $J$ and projection $M$.
+where $r$ is the relative distance between the centers of mass of the projectile and target and where the projection $M$ of the total angular momentum $J$ is not explicitly written as results are independent of $M$. $u_c^{J}(r)$ is the radial amplitude describing the relative motion between the target and the projectile in the channel $c$ and is the solution to be determined by solving the GSM-CC equations for every given total angular momentum $J$.
 It should be emphasized that, in principle, the summation over channels should include all possible decay modes corresponding to binary, ternary, and more complicated mass partitions.
-In practice, however, the expansion is truncated, and so far applications of GSM-CC have been restricted mainly to binary channels (see however Ref. \cite{Wang2017}).
-The binary channel states $|(c,r)_{M}^J\rangle$ are defined as an antisymmetrized tensor product between the target state $|\Psi_T^{J_T}\rangle$ and the projectile state $|\Psi_P^{J_P}\rangle$ as follows:
+In practice, however, the expansion is truncated, and so far applications of GSM-CC have been restricted mainly to binary channels (see however Ref. \cite{Wang2017,PhysRevC.108.044616}).
+The binary channel states $|(c,r)^J\rangle$ are defined as an antisymmetrized tensor product between the target state $|\Psi_T^{J_T}\rangle$ and the projectile state $|\Psi_P^{J_P}\rangle$ as follows: